-A study of the role of personal selling in the promotional mix with an emphasis on the duties, responsibilities, and qualifications of sales representatives at the industrial level.
-Through role playing, students are required to apply the necessary steps involved in the selling process to a hypothetical sales presentation and demonstration.
-Prerequisite: MSB 210.
+A study of the role of personal selling in the promotional mix with an emphasis on the duties and ethical responsibilities of business to business sales representatives.
+Students learn about the sales process through role-playing exercises and oral presentations.
+Pre-requisite: MSB 210.